-While each jurisdiction has a unique form for collecting perinatal data on which the format of the Indigenous status question and recording categories vary slightly, all forms have included the NMDS item on Indigenous status of the mother from 2005 and Indigenous status of the baby from 2012.
+While each jurisdiction has a unique form for collecting perinatal data on which the format of the Indigenous status question and recording categories varies slightly, all forms have included the NMDS item on Indigenous status of the mother from 2005.
 The proportion of mothers who were Indigenous ranged from 3.5%-4.0% of all women who gave birth between 2002 and 2012.
-This varies by jurisdiction-for example, in 2012, the proportion of mothers who were Indigenous ranged from about 1% in Victoria to 36% in the Northern Territory.

-Babies of mothers for whom Indigenous status was not stated have been excluded from rates but are included in totals for this indicator.
+Mothers for whom Indigenous status was not stated have been excluded from analyses for this indicator.